Browse by Medical Category

-As a pre-requisite, an applicant must provide a written consent form and a government issued pictured identification allowing a multi-state or international criminal background to be performed.
+As a prerequisite, an applicant must provide a written consent form and a government-issued pictured identification allowing a multi-state or international criminal background check.

 If an applicant has a positive criminal background report, the applicant will be provided with a copy of his/her criminal history, the Partners CORI policy and information concerning the process for disputing and correcting his/her criminal record.
 Employment is contingent upon accurately completing all the required criminal history forms.
 Falsifying information will eliminate an applicant from consideration for employment or affiliation.